 Facilities face a trade-off between the quality of the service they provide and the number of patients they treat; for example, a facility can treat more patients if it spends less time cleaning dialysis stations, which increases infection rates (Grieco and McDevitt, 2017).
-When uniform prices are set by the regulator and do not depend on the cost or quality of the treatment, providers have thus incentives to reduce the quality and cost of treatments, as long as the price is higher than the marginal cost (Handel and Ho, 2021).
-The more capacity a facility has, the less probability of entry there is in that market; however, facilities tend to enter the market with a given capacity and not change it post-entry (Dai and Tang, 2015).
+At the same time, the more capacity a facility has, the less probability of entry there is in that market; however, facilities tend to enter the market with a given capacity and not change it post-entry (Dai and Tang, 2015).
 In fact, capacity remained constant for more than 90% of dialysis facilities in the US between 2004 and 2007 (Grieco and McDevitt, 2017).